 - The node operating as the Foreman; the Drillbit that receives a query from the client or application becomes the Foreman and drives the entire query.

-- The total number of minor fragments required to execute the query
+- The total number of minor fragments required to execute the query.

-If you scroll down, you can see the Fragment Profiles and Operator Profiles sections.
+Further down you can see the Fragment Profiles and Operator Profiles sections.

 When you look at the fragment profiles, you may notice that some major fragments were parallelized into substantially fewer minor fragments, but happen to have the highest runtime.
 Or, you may notice certain minor fragments have a higher peak memory than others.
 When you notice these variations in execution, you can delve deeper into the profile by looking at the major fragment blocks.

 When looking at the minor fragment metrics, verify the state of the fragment.
-A fragment can have a “failed” state which could indicate an issue on the host.
+A fragment can have a “failed” state which may indicate an issue on the host.
 If the query itself fails, an operator may have run out of memory.
 If fragments running on a particular node are under performing, there may be multi-tenancy issues that you can address.